-- For example, a short video can really make your About page come to life.
+For example, a short video can really make your About page come to life.

-- An infographic can help you elegantly communicate the complexities of your supply chain (Rapanui do this beautifully).
+An infographic can help you elegantly communicate the complexities of your supply chain (Rapanui do this beautifully).

 Offering sound recordings of your blog posts can help you reach busy people (they might listen while driving, for instance).
 If you ask members of your team to read out their own content, you can even boost your brand image.

 While 'accessibility' is a term often used in the context of users with disabilities, we all benefit from the principles it stands for.
 Accessible content is easier to find and use, often easier to auto-translate, and can even be more attractive.

-Think about your differently abled visitors
+Think about your differently-abled visitors

 There are lots of easy things you can do to help people of all abilities use your site.

-- The visually impaired will appreciate high-contrast colour choices, text labels on forms, and alternative text for all images.
+The visually impaired will appreciate dark mode, high-contrast colour choices, text labels on forms, and alternative text for all images.
 They often rely on automatic screen readers when browsing the web.
 Those programs allow the user to hear a list of all links, which helps them decide where to go next.
 That's why it's so important to avoid using "click here" wording for your links and make them more descriptive instead.
 If you're into a bit of coding, you might also want to swap your <b> (bold) tags for <strong> and your <i> (italics) tags for <em>.
 You'll achieve the same visual effect, and the screen reader will be able to make the <strong> and <em> emphasis audible by reading those words differently.

 Avoid juxtaposing red and green design elements because colour-blind users won't be able to distinguish them.

-- Add closed captioning to your videos, and offer transcripts to audio content.
+Add closed captioning to your videos, and offer transcripts to audio content.
 Deaf and hard-of-hearing people will have a better experience — as will those of us who are in a public space without headphones.
 You'll also get better engagement on social media that way.

-- Switch off video auto-play to protect users with photosensitive epilepsy.
+Switch off video auto-play to protect users with photosensitive epilepsy.

-- Clear fonts in larger sizes, simple language, lots of white space and sufficient leading (the distance between lines of text) all make it easier for dyslexic users to read your written content.
+Clear fonts in larger sizes, simple language, lots of white space and sufficient leading (the distance between lines of text) all make it easier for dyslexic users to read your written content.
 It's also a great way to include non-native speakers, folks who didn't do fantastically at school, and anyone who's distracted or tired.
 (Let us know if you have not spotted yourself in that list!)

 Mobile friendly design is a form of accessibility, too

 According to Google, 94% of American smartphone users "search for local information on their phones.
 Interestingly, 77% of mobile searches occur at home or at work, places where desktop computers are likely to be present."

 3 tools to help you tackle accessibility on your site

-- WAVE Web Accessibility Tool — type in a URL and see detailed feedback on that page's accessibility.
+WAVE Web Accessibility Tool — type in a URL and see detailed feedback on that page's accessibility.
 For 'power users', browser extensions and APIs are available too.
 The only downside is that it doesn't seem to play that well with all different hosting platforms and content management systems, and its own user interface is rather clunky.